1 Day in Budapest: Itinerary and Best Things to Do (2025)

 What to see in Budapest in one day?

-If you have only one day in Budapest, the must-see attractions are the Hungarian Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle and Bazilica.
+If you only have one day in Budapest, the must-see attractions are the Hungarian Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle and the St. Stephen’s Basilica.

 In addition, Budapest is also known for its thermal baths and cruises on the River Danube and are great activities to relax after sightseeing.